 Swimming Programs & Routines

-For recreational swimmers we suggest you start with the breaststroke or whichever stroke you’re best at performing.
-The routine below is assuming you’re swimming in a standard recreational pool which is 25 yards (22.86 meters).
-This is a very basic swimming for weight loss routine, feel free to change up your warm-ups, cool downs and of course – your main set – as you get more comfortable, faster and better in order to keep yourself challenged.
+For recreational swimmers, we suggest you start with the breaststroke or whichever stroke you’re best at performing.
+The routine below assumes you’re swimming in a standard recreational pool which is 25 yards (22.86 meters).
+Here is a basic swimming workout routine for weight loss; you can feel free to change up.
+As you get more comfortable, faster and better, challenge yourself more.

 Warm Up (5-10 minutes)

 Start your workout by warming up your muscles to prevent injury.
-You can either do your warm up outside of the pool or do the warm up in the pool by swimming a few slow freestyle laps to get your heart rate going.
-Alternatively, you can combine them and do five minutes out of the pool and five minutes in the pool to warm up.
+You can do your warm up outside the pool or warm up in the pool.
+Try swimming a few slow freestyle laps to get your heart rate up.
+You can also combine them and do five minutes out of the pool and five minutes in the pool to warm up.

 Kick (5-7 minutes)

-A good kick set helps you continue to warm up while also getting your heart rate up.
-Some swimmers use kick-boards, but you can just extend your arms in a streamlined position or kick on your back.
+A good kick set continues to warm you up and raise that heart rate.
+Some swimmers use kick-boards, but you also extend your arms in a streamlined position or kick on your back.

 Your kick should start at the hip, not the knees, which means you’re using your entire leg to provide propulsion.
 Keep your kick narrow and steady.
-A large up-and-down motion slows you down as it creates drag and reduces the power you generate.
+An up-and-down motion slows you down as it creates drag and reduces the power you need to generate.

 Main Set (10-15 minutes)

-This is the focus of your workout.
-The set should allow you to maintain a high heart rate over an extended time, which allows you to burn maximum calories.
-Swim two to four lengths of the pool at a quick pace.
+Here’s the fun part!
+The set should help you maintain a high heart rate over an extended period to burn maximum calories.
+Start by swimming two to four lengths of the pool quickly.
 Rest for 5-10 seconds and repeat.
-Beginners should repeat the set three to five times.
-Individuals who do swimming for fitness, complete ten to fifteen sets.
-Remember not to over exert yourself and listen to your body.
-If you can’t do more than one or two sets, move onto the cool down phase and increase the set number week by week.
+Beginners should repeat the set three to five times; those who swim for fitness, complete 10-15 sets.
+Avoid overexerting yourself and listen to your body.
+If you can’t do more than one or two sets, move on to the cool down phase and increase the set number week by week.

 Cool Down (5 minutes)

 Your body needs to recover from the main set.
-As with any exercise, stopping altogether is bad for your heart.
-Keep swimming at a comfortable pace, similar to the pace you had during the warm up.
+As with any exercise, suddenly stopping isn’t good for your heart.
+Continue swimming at a comfortable pace; think at a similar speed to your warmup.

-This will depend on your level of fitness.
-If you’re just starting swimming for weight loss purposes, start with 30 minutes of moderate intensity and incrementally increase your time each week.
-You should commit about 3-5 days per week to swimming if this is your main form of exercise.
+How often you work out depends on your fitness level.
+If you start swimming for weight loss purposes.
+Start with 30 minutes of moderate intensity and incrementally increase your time each week.
+Commit to three to five days of swimming per week if it’s your main form of exercise.
 You can always add resistance gear to up the intensity and calorie burning!